'Entire incident caught on footage' says Buffalo Common Councilmember, new details in shooting at Club Marcella

 Nowakowski added, "I'm saddened but I'm determined to make the Cobblestone District a safe and welcoming district for everybody."

-Anyone with information is asked to call or text the Buffalo Police Department's Confidential TIPCALL Line at (716) 847-2255.
+Anyone with information about the shooting is asked to call or text the Buffalo Police Department's Confidential TIPCALL Line at (716) 847-2255.

+The New York State Liquor Authority told 2 On Your Side it has opened an investigation following Sunday's deadly shooting.